josiahmattern/pomodorotauri/README.md

 npm run tauri dev
 ```

-or you can install one of the release builds.
 This is my first attempt using tauri, and nothing is actually coded in rust, but I plan to change that in the future.